hgascon/acapulco/README.md

 ### Get Acapulco

-You can get the Acapulco Splunk app and the client by [downloading it][zip] from GitHub, or by cloning it:
+You can get the Acapulco Splunk app and the client by dowloading from GitHub, or by cloning it:

 > git clone https://github.com/hgascon/Acapulco4HNP.git